ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 .. literalinclude:: Code/my_robot_webots.urdf
     :language: xml

-Note that Webots will only parse ROS 2 configuration like this plugin but it will not parse link/joint descriptions (but this can be done with another tool of Webots).
+With this URDF file Webots will only parse ROS 2 configuration like this plugin but it will not parse link/joint descriptions (but this can be done with this `tool <https://github.com/cyberbotics/urdf2webots>`_ to convert an URDF file to the native format ``PROTO`` of Webots).

 5 Change the my_robot_driver.py file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Go the file ``my_package/my_package/my_robot_driver.py`` and replace the code inside with:
+Go to the file ``my_package/my_robot_driver.py`` and replace the code inside with:

 .. literalinclude:: Code/my_robot_driver.py
     :language: python

-This code is composed of three parts:
+The class is composed of three parts:

 .. literalinclude:: Code/my_robot_driver.py
     :language: python